LawrenceTLin/SimplexLogic/README.md

-# LogicNets: Differentiable Logic Networks with Entropy Regularization
+# SimplexLogic: Differentiable Logic Networks Trained on the Whole Probability Simplex

-This repository contains implementations of differentiable neural networks built on logical operations instead of traditional linear transformations.
-It includes two complementary approaches:
+This repository contains an extended implementation of the DiffLogic code written by the authors of Petersen et. al. (2022), who developed a method to train differentiable neural networks built on logical operations instead of traditional linear transformations.

-1. **DeepDiffNet**: A framework for differentiable logic networks with Dirichlet initialization
 2. **EntropyReg**: An implementation that uses entropy regularization to encourage discrete logic operations

-## 🚀 Features
+## Features

-### Core Features
 - **Logic-based neural networks** using the 16 possible binary operations (AND, OR, XOR, etc.)
 - **Fully differentiable architecture** that can be trained with backpropagation
 - **MNIST classification examples** demonstrating practical applications
 - **Gradient behavior analysis tools** for deep networks

-### DeepDiffNet Features
-- **Dirichlet initialization** for balanced weight distribution across logic operations
-- **Simplex corners initialization** for discrete logic operation selection
-- **Support for very deep networks** with controllable gradient propagation

-### EntropyReg Features
 - **Entropy regularization** to encourage discrete logic gate selection
 - **Simplex projection** to maintain valid probability distributions
 - **Progressive discretization** with partial rounding and freezing
 - **Annealing schedules** for entropy regularization

-## 📋 Requirements
+## Requirements

 - Python 3.7+
 - PyTorch 1.8+